|

 up?
 Some of the shortwave bands are basically stone dead at

 certain times of the day.
-Try again around 7PM.
+Try again as the sun is setting.

 |